 where the summation is on the six permutations of the three indices $1, 2$ and $3$.
-As is evident from the covariant factors on the RHS of equation (\ref{EQ:Y_33}), the kernel $\cY_{3,3}$ corresponds to the three interparticle one-chion exchange interactions.
+As is evident from the covariant factors on the RHS of equation (\ref{EQ:Y_33}), the kernel $\cY_{3,3}$ corresponds to the three inter-particle one-chion exchange interactions.
 There are no virtual annihilation terms since only particle operators (and no antiparticle operators) are present in the trial state (\ref{TRIAL_THREE}).
 The kernel $\cC_{3,3}$, equation (\ref{EQ:C_33}), corresponds to the non-linear interaction term $\cH_{I_2}$ (details are given in Appendix A).
 It is similarly evident, from the covariant factors on the RHS of equation (\ref{EQ:C_33}), that the Feynman diagram corresponding to the cubic kernel $\cC_{3,3}$ contains a three-chion propagator vertex and is shown in Figure \ref{FIG:FD2}.
 Note that the three particle trial state does not probe the quartic interaction term $\cH_{I_3}$ equation (\ref{MOD_HAM_Q}), \ie $\bra \Psi_3 | \, \hat{H}_{I_3} \, | \Psi_3 \ket = 0$.
 Equation (\ref{EQ3}) (with its kernels equations (\ref{EQ:Y_33}) and (\ref{EQ:C_33})) is one of our principal results.
 It is a relativistic wave equation for stationary states of a system of three identical scalar particles.
 It can describe purely bound states of the three particles or elastic scattering among them, but not processes that involve the emission or absorption of chions.
-The relativistic kinematics (\ie kinetic energy) of the system is described without approximation, but the relativistic dynamics (\ie potential energy) is described only at the level of one-chion exchange between the particle pairs by the relativistic kernel $\cY_{3,3}$, along with a three-particle first iterative order correction $\cC_{3,3}$ due to the non-linear interaction terms.
+The relativistic kinematics (\ie kinetic energy) of the system is described without approximation, but the relativistic dynamics (\ie potential energy) is described only at the level of one-chion exchange between the particle pairs by the relativistic kernel $\cY_{3,3}$, along with a three-particle first iterative order correction $\cC_{3,3}$ due to the non-linear interaction term $\cH_{I_2}$.

-The solution of the relativistic three particle equation (\ref{EQ3}), or even the non-relativistic limits (which we discuss below), is a challenging task which we shall not undertake in this work.
-No exact solutions are possible therefore approximation methods (perturbative, variational, numerical or other) must be used.
-This shall be left for future investigation.
+The solution of the relativistic three particle equation (\ref{EQ3}) (even the non-relativistic limit, which we discuss below) is a challenging task which we shall not undertake in this work.
+No exact solutions are possible, therefore approximation methods (perturbative, variational, numerical or other) must be used.
+This shall be left for a future investigation.

 It is of interest and instructive to consider the non-relativistic limit of equation (\ref{EQ3}), in particular the coordinate representation of the interactions.
 Moreover, the non-relativistic description can be used for systems of heavy particles.